rkiliankehr/autoscan/README.md

 Todo
 ----

 Lots of things could be improved.
+Let's see what comes next...

+* Stricter separation of code and configuration.
+* Add installation script for dummies.
+* Add interactive configuration script.
+* ...